materialsproject/jobflow/README.md

 Some of its features include:

 - A clean and flexible Python API.
-- A powerful approach to compositing and connecting workflows – information passing between jobs is a key goal of jobflow.
-Furthermore, workflows can be nested allowing for a natural way to build complex workflows.
+- A powerful approach to compositing and connecting workflows — information passing between jobs is a key goal of jobflow.
+Workflows can be nested allowing for a natural way to build complex workflows.
-- Integration with multiple databases (MongoDB, S3, GridFS) through the [Maggma][maggma] package.
+- Integration with multiple databases (MongoDB, S3, GridFS, and more) through the [Maggma][maggma] package.
 - Support for the [FireWorks][fireworks] workflow management system, allowing workflow execution on multicore machines or through a queue, on a single machine or multiple machines.
-- Support for dynamic workflows - workflows that modify themselves or create new ones based on what happens during execution.
+- Support for dynamic workflows — workflows that modify themselves or create new ones based on what happens during execution.

 ## Workflow model